gvwilson/thirdbit/src/fiction/iffy/index.md

 As she crashed to the floor,
 the lights went out.

+"Oh no," someone moaned.
-"No no no no," someone moaned.
+"No no no no."

 Red emergency lights came on.
 People surged toward the door.